-Honey Gourami (Trichogaster chuna) Fish Species Profile
+Honey Gourami (Trichogaster chuna) Species Profile & Care Guide

 The Honey Gourami is a peaceful, shy, and attractive little fish that should only be kept in community tanks with plants and other mild fish.
 It is a nervous fish and easily accented by boisterous fish.
 An established tank with good water quality is suggested, These Gouramis get bored very quickly so they do require plenty of plants, decorations and places that they can explore as well as hide in if they feel threatened at all.
 With the right conditions, this fish would be ideal for the beginner as well as the experienced aquarist.

 There are a few different colour forms available with this fish, but their natural body colour is a lovely honey shade of orangy-brown with the infrequent appearance of fiery red and dark blue and black.

 Their throat area is a silvery colour and disappears quite quickly once it reaches their head or belly.
 On their fins, the central portion is a light yellow, and the rims are a deep orange.
 Females are silvery with a very light grey on their fins.

 |Aquarium Level||Middle - Top|

 |Best kept as||Groups 5+|

 |Temperature||72 - 82 ℉ (22.2 - 27.8 ℃)|

 |PH||6.0 - 7.5|